iCyanCorporation/opendomains/README.md

 The project includes `.github/workflows/crawl.yml` which is configured to:

 - Run scheduled jobs frequently (e.g., every 12 minutes).
 - Execute the `scripts/crawl.py` for a limited duration in each run (e.g., 10 minutes) to allow for incremental progress on long crawls.
+The script also logs any newly encountered domains (i.e., domains for which a folder is created in `domains/` for the first time during that run) to `newly_added_domains.log`.
-- The "Commit and push changes" step uses `if: always()`, meaning it will attempt to run and commit any generated data even if previous steps (like the crawl itself) are cancelled or encounter errors.
+- The "Commit and push changes" step uses `if: always()`, meaning it will attempt to run and commit any generated data (including `newly_added_domains.log`) even if previous steps (like the crawl itself) are cancelled or encounter errors.
 This helps ensure data is saved in various termination scenarios.
+- After committing, a "Create Release for New Domains" step runs (also with `if: always()`).
+If `newly_added_domains.log` contains entries, this step creates a new GitHub Release.
+The release is tagged with the current timestamp (e.g., `crawl-YYYYMMDD-HHMMSS`), includes a summary of the new domains in its notes, and attaches the `newly_added_domains.log` file as an asset.
-- This setup allows for more frequent updates to the repository, especially during extensive crawls.
+- This setup allows for more frequent updates to the repository and provides a summary of newly added domains via GitHub Releases.
 - Updates CSV files in the `data/` directory with crawl status and metadata.

 ### 🔁 Workflow States

 Each target domain in the CSV file will reflect:

-- `waiting`: Not yet processed
+- `pending_robots_check`: URL taken from queue, domain folder created, CSV entry made; awaiting `robots.txt` processing.
-- `editing`: Actively being crawled
+- `editing`: `robots.txt` allows crawling (or no `robots.txt`), page content is being fetched and processed.
+- `blocked_by_robots`: `robots.txt` disallows crawling for this URL.
-- `finished`: Crawl completed
+- `finished`: Crawl completed for this specific URL, content saved, subpages (if any) queued.
-- `error`: Failed or skipped after retry
+- `error`: Failed to fetch or process the URL after retry attempts.
+- `waiting`: (Implicitly) URLs in `config/init-url.txt` not yet picked up or URLs queued by other pages but not yet processed.

 ---